numpy/numpy/doc/source/user/how-to-io.rst

 unless the array dtype includes Python objects, in which case pickling is required.

-:func:`numpy.load` also supports unpickling files created with NumPy 2.0.
+NumPy 1.26 also supports unpickling files created with NumPy 2.0, either via :func:`numpy.load` or the pickle module directly.
-If you try to unpickle a 2.0 pickled array directly, you will get an exception.
-Use :class:`numpy.lib.format.NumpyUnpickler` for unpickling these files.

 Convert from a pandas DataFrame to a NumPy array
 ================================================